Skip to main content

 3. Stress physiology.
 I help you map your "accelerators" and "brakes."
 Sometimes the best aphrodisiac is fixing your sleep and lowering your evening cortisol curve.

 5. Connection, not just chemistry.
-When the biology is clean and desire is still off, I refer to a vetted local sex therapist or couples counselor.
+When the biology is clear and desire is still off, I refer to a vetted local sex therapist or couples counselor.
 There is no shame in this.
 It is often the missing piece.

 When Should I See a Doctor for Low Libido?